 - Involve others: If you don’t feel able to talk to the individual, talk with others who might be able to begin a conversation with that person and encourage him or her to seek help.

-- Encourage the person to see a clinician: Students can see a clinician at the Mental Health and Counseling Service; faculty and staff have access to outside clinicians through MyLife Services.
-If you’re talking to a student, you might tell them that students visit Mental Health and Counseling for both large and small problems.
-That roughly 29 percent of the students in each graduating class will have visited Mental Health and Counseling at least once during their time at MIT.
+- Encourage the person to see a clinician: Students can see a clinician at Student Mental Health and Counseling Services; faculty and staff have access to outside clinicians through MyLife Services.
+If you’re talking to a student, you might tell them that students visit Student Mental Health and Counseling for both large and small problems.
+That roughly 29 percent of the students in each graduating class will have visited Student Mental Health and Counseling at least once during their time at MIT.
 You can even offer to call and help them make the first appointment or walk over with them to MIT Medical to speak with someone during our walk-in hours from 2–4 p.m., Monday to Friday.

 - Ask us for advice: If you’re worried about someone in the MIT community—student, staff member, or anyone else—we can give you advice on the best approach you can take to help that individual.
 Just call us at one of the numbers above, or visit us during walk-in hours (Monday–Friday, 2–4 p.m.).
 A mental health clinician is on call and available 24 hours a day, seven days a week.

 If you’re an MIT student, another way to get advice is to visit our “Let’s Chat” drop-in hours.
-Let’s Chat provides easy access to informal, free, confidential consultations with counselors from MIT Medical’s Mental Health and Counseling Service.
+Let’s Chat provides easy access to informal, free, confidential consultations with counselors from MIT Medical’s Student Mental Health and Counseling Services.
 We’re in Room 8-316 from 1–3 p.m. on Tuesdays during the academic year.
 You don’t need an appointment; just drop in or use the sign-up sheet outside 8-316 to reserve a 20-minute time slot in advance.
 Read our FAQ for more information.